 Mr. Kuhn places a particular emphasis on eminent domain, inverse condemnation, regulatory takings and valuation matters.
 He provides strategic advice to property owners, businesses, and public agencies to creatively resolve complex land acquisition and valuation disputes through effective planning and litigation practices.
 Mr. Kuhn has successfully handled hundreds of condemnation matters, including some of the largest, multi-million dollar eminent domain and valuation cases in California.

 The American Lawyer & Martindale-Hubbell have both recognized Mr. Kuhn as a "2013 Top Rated Lawyer in Land Use and Zoning."
 In 2012 and 2013, OC Metro/Orange County Register named Mr. Kuhn as one of the best Land Use/Zoning Law attorneys in Orange County.
-He has been repeatedly recognized by Los Angeles magazine as a "Southern California Rising Star," a designation only given to the top 2.5% of attorneys in California.
+For the past five years, he has been recognized by Los Angeles magazine as a "Southern California Rising Star," a designation only given to the top 2.5% of attorneys in California.
 He is also AV Preeminent® Peer Review Rated by Martindale-Hubbell, the highest designation of professional excellence.

-Mr. Kuhn frequently speaks at right-of-way and valuation industry organizations, such as the International Right of Way Association (IRWA), the Appraisal Institute, and the American Society of Appraisers, and he serves on the Executive Board of the Riverside/San Bernardino Chapter of the IRWA.
+Mr. Kuhn frequently speaks at right-of-way and valuation industry organizations, such as the International Right of Way Association (IRWA), the Appraisal Institute, and the American Society of Appraisers.
+He serves on the Executive Board of the Riverside/San Bernardino Chapter of the IRWA.
 He also regularly writes articles on court decisions and policies impacting eminent domain for the Daily Journal, Law 360, and on the Firm's California Eminent Domain Report blog.

 Property Owner Focus

-Mr. Kuhn represents a broad-range of property and business owners in California, including (i) large corporations and developers, (ii) family businesses, and (iii) owners of vacant land, multi-family, commercial and industrial properties, such apartment complexes, lumber yards, and shopping centers.
-Some of his clients include Valero/Ultramar, Sprint/Nextel Corporation, T Mobile, Outback Steakhouse, Napa Valley Wine Train, KinderCare Learning Centers, and franchisees of well-known chains like Subway, Kentucky Fried Chicken, and Golden Spoon.
+Mr. Kuhn represents a broad-range of property and business owners in California, including (i) large corporations and developers, (ii) family businesses, and (iii) owners of vacant land, multi-family, commercial and industrial properties.
+Some of his clients include Valero/Ultramar, Sprint/Nextel Corporation, T-Mobile, Outback Steakhouse, Napa Valley Wine Train, KinderCare Learning Centers, and franchisees of well-known chains like Subway, Kentucky Fried Chicken, and Golden Spoon.

 Winchester 700 v.
 Western Riverside County Regional Conservation Authority Represented the owner of a 454-acre property in Riverside County that the RCA sought for conservation purposes.
 The RCA and the County refused to process Winchester's development entitlements, yet they never made an offer to purchase, instead "de facto" conserving the property.
 Under threat of an inverse condemnation action, Mr. Kuhn assisted Winchester in an arbitration in which the RCA presented appraisal testimony of a value below $30 million.
 After completion of the arbitration, the parties reached a settlement by which the RCA paid more than $70 million.

 Makar Properties v.
-City of Huntington Beach Represented developer in connection with a dispute regarding the value of Makar's "Pacific City" property.
-The property's valuation determined the park-in-lieu fee Makar was required to pay as part of its development.
+City of Huntington Beach Represented developer in connection with a dispute regarding the value of Makar's "Pacific City" property, which value determined the park-in-lieu fee to be paid as part of its development.
 The parties were nearly $50 million apart in their valuation figures.
 Mr. Kuhn assisted Makar at binding arbitration where the three judge panel awarded a value exactly at Makar's appraisal testimony, which equated to a savings of $20 million in park fees.

 Caltrans v.
 Bayport Imperial Promenade Represented several restaurant businesses suffering loss of business goodwill as a result of Caltrans' Imperial Highway grade separation project.
 After Caltrans made no offer of compensation, two matters settled at mediation for a total of nearly half-a-million dollars, while two matters proceeded to a jury trial.
 At trial, Mr. Kuhn successfully excluded Caltrans' goodwill appraiser, and subsequent to the jury's verdict, Caltrans settled the case by paying a substantial portion of the business' attorneys' fees.